0xTariq-dev/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

     - 3-starwars_title.js
         A script that prints the title of a Star Wars movie where the episode number matches a given integer.
         - Usage: `node 3-starwars_title.js <episode number>`
+    - 4-starwars_count.js
+        A script that prints the number of movies where the character “Wedge Antilles” is present.
+        - Usage: `node 4-starwars_count.js <URL>`